-Midwives need to have medications available for safety during birth like pitocin, cytotec, and oxygen for newborn resuscitation.
+Midwives need to have medication supplies available for safety during birth like pitocin, cytotec, and oxygen for newborn resuscitation.
 Each state is different depending on your training and certification how medications can be ordered and used.
 For example in Michigan, CNMs can independently prescribe medications without a physician involvement.
 For controlled substances, DEA number is required.
 For CPMs, a written agreement needs to be with a physician or CNM delegating prescription rights or specific aspects of prescription rights to the CPM.

-Oxygen tanks, I would get from a local medical supply company like CareLinc.
+Oxygen tanks, I would get it from a local medical supply company like CareLinc.
 Provide a prescription for stock use with multiple refills on file at the supply company.
 I had my families get all their free breast pumps from the supply company down the road from the birth center on their way home.
-I was known in the town as “McDonald birth center” since women would stay about six hours after delivery and go get their breast pump on ride home.
-Workers couldn’t believe how amazing the women felt and it set a great marketing brand of our services.
+I was known in the town as the “McDonald birth center” since women would stay about six hours after delivery and go get their breast pump on the ride home.
+Workers couldn’t believe how amazing the women felt and it set a great marketing brand for our services.

 Medications are a vital part of any midwifery practice.
 Keeping good records and policies on ordering, managing, and documenting medication ordering and use creates midwifery standards.
 Safety protocols and utilizing our resources properly make a profitable and sustainable midwifery business.